michelp/pgsodium/README.md

 form of `crypto_aead_det_encrypt` with a raw byte key is revoked from the `pgsodium_keyiduser` role.

+This pattern of using key ids is available throughout pgsodium, but there is also an optional, high level [Key Managment Table](#key-management-table) in the pgsodium extension schema called `pgsodium.key` that can be used as a simple key management API.

 # Table of Contents

    * [pgsodium](#pgsodium)